squeeze69/dbfgo2mysql/README.md

 License: GPLv3
 BTW: Credits to "Squeeze69" would be appreciated if you use this code.

 NOTICE: USE THIS CODE AT YOUR OWN RISK, NO WARRANTIES!
-This could the end of universe, or, worst, some buraucratic nightmares.
+This could cause the end of the universe, or, worst, some buraucratic nightmares.

 Use this at your own risk.